percona/percona-xtradb-cluster/doc/source/glossary.rst

    LSN

-      Each InnoDB page (usually 16kb in size) contains a log sequence number, or LSN.
+      Each InnoDB page (usually 16kb in size) contains a log sequence number.
       The LSN is the system version number for the entire database.
 Each page's LSN shows how recently it was changed.

    InnoDB